Secretary's Center for Strategic Partnerships (SCSP)

 “Whether it’s transmitting electronic medical records, real-time medical imaging, videoconferencing with remote doctors, or enabling specialists to remotely monitor patients in rural hospitals and clinics, connectivity between patients and health care providers is essential to the one in five Americans who live in rural areas.” ~FCC Chairman Ajit Pai

 Philips, American Legion, and VFW: Approximately one third of Veterans we serve live in rural areas.
 They often must drive great distances to receive their care at the VA.
-Philips will donate the equipment required to pilot 10 rural access points at VSO halls for Veterans to conduct telehealth sessions with their VA providers, with a commitment to expand to 100 total sites.
+Philips will donate the equipment required to pilot 10 rural access points at VSO halls for Veterans to conduct telehealth sessions with their VA providers.

 T-Mobile, Sprint, and Verizon: The three major US telecom providers are committed to working with the VA to help bridge the digital divide for Veterans.
 They are eliminating data usage charges for Veterans and caregivers while using the VA Video Connect application for their telehealth appointments.